-In addition to our financial statements, included elsewhere in this Form 10-Q/A, we assess the performance of our overall business based on the following metrics and measures, including identifying trends, formulating financial projections, making strategic decisions, assessing operational efficiencies and monitoring our business.
+In addition to our financial statements, included elsewhere in this Form 10-Q, we assess the performance of our overall business based on the following metrics and measures, including identifying trends, formulating financial projections, making strategic decisions, assessing operational efficiencies and monitoring our business.

-Over the coming years, we expect to grow our omnichannel presence both in core assortment, adjacent categories and channels.
+Over the coming years, we expect to grow our omnichannel presence both in core assortment, adjacent categories and sales channels.

 We believe that the future of CPG brand building and consumer demand is omnichannel.
 Our DTC platform remains a core part of our strategy and customer value proposition in addition to providing key data and customer feedback driving our innovation process.
-We kicked off our expansion into brick and mortar retail in April 2021 with the launch of a curated assortment of Grove Co. products at Target, and recently announced entry into Kohl's, Meijer, and Giant Eagle.
+We kicked off our expansion into brick and mortar retail in April 2021 with the launch of a curated assortment of Grove Co. products at Target.
+In 2022 we continued to expand into other retailers, including CVS, Kohl's, Meijer, and Giant Eagle.
 As we aim to continue our leadership in both omnichannel and sustainability, we will aggressively expand our presence into physical retail over the next few years to reach more consumers no matter where they shop.

-Our current operating metrics reflect our core strategic focus on growing our Grove Brands omnichannel presence and revenue, as well as our key DTC platform metrics.
+Our current operating metrics reflect our core strategic focus on growing our Grove Brands' omnichannel presence and revenue, as well as our key DTC platform metrics.

-Three Mo Jur nths E ie 30, nded Six Mon Jun ths Ei e 30, nded (in thousands, except DTC Net Revenue Per Order and percentages) 2022 2021 2022 2021 Financial and Operating Data Grove Brands % Net Revenue 48 % 48 % 50 % 50 % DTC Total Orders 1,315 1,694 2,874 3,480 DTC Active Customers 1,564 1,733 1,564 1,733 DTC Net Revenue Per Order \$ 58 \$ 56 \$ 57 \$ 56
+onths Ended nber 30, Nine Mor Septen ths End aber 30, (in thousands, except DTC Net Revenue Per Order and percentages) 202 .2 202 1 2022 2021 Financial and Operating Data ' - Grove Brands % Net Revenue 47 %) 48 %) 49 % 49 % DTC Total Orders 1,242 1,672 4,116 5,152 DTC Active Customers 1,460 1,707 1,460 1,707 DTC Net Revenue Per Order \$ 61 \$ 56 \$ 58 \$ 56